 - Scrape down the sides of the bowl and pour in the melted chocolate, vanilla, and a pinch of salt - continue to whip until incorporated.5.5 oz Dark Chocolate, 1 teaspoon Vanilla Extract, ¼ teaspoon Salt

-- The buttercream should thick and glossy - if it isn't, see the troubleshooting guide in my Russian Buttercream post.
+- The buttercream should be thick and glossy - if it isn't, see the troubleshooting guide in my Russian Buttercream post.

 Notes